VitalyArtemiev/Experiment-Automation/README.md

 This program was created with Lazarus RAD IDE and uses the Lazarus Component Library (lazarus-ide.org).
 In order to compile it, one needs at least the Freepascal Compiler 3.0 (freepascal.org) with RTL, FCL and LCL from Lazarus.
 It also has a dependency on ARARAT Synapse library (synapse.ararat.cz).
+This program can be compiled and run on Windows x86 and x64 machines.
+It might work on Linux machines with minor modifications.